Bug #6340

 Managed to completely destruct entire system by a single power cycle.
 Unbootable, kernel panic, endless reboot cycle.
 Impressive - NOT!
 Production ready?
 Absolutely NOT.
 Guys, is anyone actually working on ZFS?
 We cannot continue deploying this UFS crap on remote locations, noone is going to pay the travel expenses for these self-destructing things.

-Updated by Vladimir Suhhanov over 7 years ago
+Updated by Vladimir Suhhanov about 8 years ago

 So far I am happy with 2.4 running on ZFS, even it highly experimental, I use on one non so critical production firewall about month.
 I have had issues with UFS after unclean shutdown at least three times during last 3 years on two production firewalls.